am0nt31r0/OSINT-Search/README.md

 - Presents information related to pastes of data breaches made public
 - Presents which country a phone number belongs to
 - Presents results of google hackings searches
+- Presents results related to a domain or an IP address

 More functionalities to be added later.